Minneapolis-St. Paul International Airport (MSP) -For Pilots

 HOW PILOTS CAN HELP WITH THE RUNWAY 17 TURBOJET DEPARTURE PROCEDURES:

 Familiarize yourself with the Runway 17 Turbojet Departure Procedure as the primary procedure for Runway 17 departures and precisely follow ATC instructions.
 During low-demand time periods pilots may receive instructions to perform slightly modified procedures such as the Runway 17 River Published Departure Procedure or the Runway 17 River Departure Heading Procedure.
 Successful implementation of these procedures will help to reduce residential noise impacts from Runway 17 departures.
-The MAC analyzes the Runway 17 Departures and publishes a monthly report for reference.
-Click here to view the Runway 17 Departure Analysis Report.
+The MAC analyzes the Runway 17 Departures and publishes a monthly report for reference. click here to view the Interactive Reports data.